Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 1. Verify that the node is on.

-    1. Ensure that the power is reporting as on.
+    Ensure that the power is reporting as on.
 It may take 5-10 seconds for this to update.

      ```bash
      linux# ipmitool -I lanplus -U root -E -H $BMC chassis power status
      ```

-### Observe the boot
+### Observe the Boot

 1. Within several minutes, the node should begin to boot.
 This can be viewed from the ConMan console window.
 Eventually, there will be a `NBP file...` message in the console output.
 This indicates that the PXE boot has started the TFTP download of the `ipxe` program.
 Later messages will appear as the Linux kernel loads and the scripts in the `initrd` begin to run, including `cloud-init`.